 So you’re looking for a way to create user-submitted posts in Gravity Forms?
-In this article, we’re going to show you two different ways to turn user-submitted form entries into posts on your website.
+In this article, we’re going to show you three different ways to turn user-submitted form entries into posts or custom displays on your website.

 When configuring a new Post Creation feed, you can map fields from your form to specific areas of a post.
-Note, don’t use Gravity Forms Post Fields for this, use standard text and file upload fields instead.
-We cover Post Fields further down in this article.
+Note, you don’t need to use Gravity Forms Post Fields for this, you can simply use standard text and file upload fields instead.
+(We cover Post Fields further down in this article).
+Let’s go through an example.

-For example, take a look at the above form.
-It’s got three fields:
+Take a look at the below form.
+It’s got four fields:

-By configuring a Post Creation feed we can turn user-submitted content into a post for our website.
+By configuring a Post Creation feed we can turn user-submitted submissions into a post for our website!

 Now you can start configuring the different post creation options.